Elius94/console-gui-tools/README.md

 GUI.info(`NEW MIN VALUE: ${min}`)
 ```
 And they written to the bottom of the page.
+You can switch to the log view by pressing the "changeLayoutKey" key or combination:

+The maximum number of lines is set to 10 by default but you can change it by setting the option "logsPageSize".
+When the logs exceed the limit, you can scroll up and down with up and down arrows (if you are in the log view).

 This library is in development now.
 New componets will come asap.